 The LASIK Procedure:

 LASIK procedures are performed here at CLEI in our laser suites.
-The entire procedure takes approximately 3 hours.
+The entire process takes approximately 3 hours.
 During the first hour, we take more tests to confirm our previous measurements.
 The procedure is performed in two steps and is entirely comfortable.
 You will be given an eyedrop anesthetic to numb the eye and also a mild sedative to relax you.
 In the first step to create the LASIK flap, a lid retainer supports your lids to avoid blinking during the procedure.
 You will be looking up at a microscope light and the actual laser treatment will take around 1 minute.
 After a short break, the Wavelight laser will be used to reshape the cornea.
 Dr. Hersh will move the LASIK flap into position and you will be asked to look at a green flashing light in the laser microscope.
 A video eye tracking mechanism compensates for any eye movements for added safety.
 The actual laser application will again take around 1 minute.
 At the end of the LASIK procedure, the LASIK flap is repositioned with fluid.
 Eyedrops to avoid infection and control inflammation are applied and will be used for one week.

 You are generally comfortable after the LASIK procedure.
 There may be some stinging for a few hours afterward.
 Vision usually begins to improve by the next morning.
 Most people can work the next day; however, you will be seen in the office for an examination on that day.